RISE Sleep Tracker

 RISE works out how much sleep you need.

-• Going to bed and waking up at the same time every day of the week.
+You can keep a regular sleep schedule by going to bed and waking up at the same time every day, even on weekends.

-• Eating meals at roughly the same times and not too close to bedtime or during the night.
+• Eating meals at roughly the same times and not too close to bedtime or during the night (as this can disrupt your body clock and sleep).

-RISE predicts the timing of your circadian rhythm each day so you can better sync up your sleep and meal times to match.
+RISE predicts the timing of your circadian rhythm each day so you can see the best times for you to go to bed and wake up.

-Sleep hygiene is the set of habits you can do daily to fall asleep more quickly, wake up less often during the night, and get the most restorative sleep possible, both when you’re taking Ozempic and if you come off the drug.
+Sleep hygiene is the set of habits you can do to fall asleep more quickly, wake up less often, and get the most restorative sleep possible on Ozempic.

 Here’s what to do:

-• Get at least 10 minutes of natural light exposure as soon as possible after waking up.
-If it’s overcast or you’re getting light through a window, make that 15 to 20 minutes.
+• Get at least 10 minutes of natural light as soon as possible after waking up

-RISE can guide you through 20+ sleep hygiene habits each day and tell you the ideal time to do each one to make them more effective.
+RISE tells you the best time to do 20+ sleep hygiene habits each day to make them even more effective.

 RISE app screenshot showing sleep hygiene habit reminders